apache/iotdb/docs/UserGuide/Query-Data/Last-Query.md

 # Last Query

 The last query is a special type of query in Apache IoTDB.
 It returns the data point with the largest timestamp of the specified time series.
 In other word, it returns the latest state of a time series.
 This feature is especially important in IoT data analysis scenarios.
-To meets the performance requirement of real-time device monitoring systems, Apache IoTDB caches the latest values of all time series to achieve microsecond read latency.
+To meet the performance requirement of real-time device monitoring systems, Apache IoTDB caches the latest values of all time series to achieve microsecond read latency.

 The last query is to return the most recent data point of the given timeseries in a three column format.